IAHAIO ONLINE TRAINING

 Human and animal health, safety, welfare and well-being are crucial in any AAI programme and should be prioritised by those practising in the field.
 Ongoing support and supervision for AAI practitioners is also essential.
 The IAHAIO White Paper is a useful document.

-IAHAIO does not endorse any specific training courses.
+IAHAIO does list training courses from time to time (see below) but this does not imply endorsement of these courses.
 We suggest that you contact the International Society for Animal Assisted Therapy (ISAAT) or the European Society for Animal Assisted Therapy (ESAAT) in the first instance.
 ISAAT provides a list of members who offer training courses that meet their high standards and are accredited by them.
 Both organisations also offer guidelines on standards for training courses which is useful when considering training programmes in your area.